 A member of the Scheme who has a query or complaint which is likely to prove difficult to resolve is given a copy of the IDRP.
 A copy of the procedure can be obtained from the Secretary to the Scheme at the address shown above.

 MoneyHelper

 MoneyHelper provides pension guidance, money guidance and debt advice.
-These services were previously provided by three separate government entities; The Pensions Advisory Service (TPAS), Pension Wise and the Money Advice Service.
 MoneyHelper can be contacted at: